This beneficial, hemp-derived cannabinoid is popular for its powerful introspective effects.

 THC-O Servings: How Much THC-O Should I Use?

 So how much THC-O should you take?
 Because of differences in genetics and tolerance, there’s no ideal milligram amount of THC-O that works for everyone.

 As a general guide, THC-O beginners and those of low tolerance generally prefer 2mg-10mg THC-O, while advanced users with a high tolerance may use 25mg-50mg THC-O during a session.

-Remember that THC-O has the potential to be more potent than standard delta-9 THC.
+Remember that THC-O is more potent than standard delta-9 THC.
 So, if you're trying THC-O for the first time, start with a small serving (between 2mg and 5mg) to get a feel for it and see how the cannabinoid affects you.
 This will help you establish a reference point for you to gradually increase your milligram intake as desired until you dial in on the perfect amount of THC-O for you.

-Also, with THC-O edibles, keep in mind that it will take more than 60 minutes for effects to kick in.
+Also, with edibles like THC-O gummies, keep in mind that it will take more than 60 minutes for effects to kick in.
 Be careful to not take more right away, assuming that it's not working.
 THC-O vape cartridges will deliver effects much more quickly.

 THC-O vs CBD: What’s the Difference?

 The main difference between CBD and THC-O is the presence of noticeable effects.
 Both have benefits because of their interaction with the body's endocannabinoid system, but they differ in how they interact and therefore the effects they elicit.

 CBD's influence on the system supports overall homeostasis in the body.
 It's used to promote everyday general wellness and doesn't carry any euphoric effects that THC-O does.